We all have made mistakes in our life and in what we eat. I’m certainly no exception to making mistakes.

 I want to be a part of my grandchildren and great-grandchildren’s lives until the day I day.
 I want to truly be the best version of myself that I can be.”

-This “why” is just an example.
+These “whys” are just examples.
 Yours will obviously be different and personalized.

 Once you have your “why,” I want you to write it down.
 Physically write it down.
 There is a better connection in your brain when you physically write something down.